Kleadron/ComputerCraft-Legacy/README.md

 # ComputerCraft-Legacy
-(currently) An experimental, possibly crappy reverse engineering of ComputerCraft 1.2 for Legacy Minecraft.
+A reverse engineering of ComputerCraft 1.21 for Legacy Minecraft.
-Currently incomplete.

 ## Current Status
 Computers are now able to interact correctly with redstone, redpower red alloy wires and bundled cables!